 You can print a piece with both Pantone ink and CMYK on the same machine, as long as the machine has that ability (each ink is called a “spot color“).
 However, a lot of folks think you can use CMYK ink alone to match a Pantone color.

-The fact is, trying to use CMYK inks to imitate a Pantone color can be frustrating.
+The fact is, CMYK colors only match Pantone 55% of the time, and that’s only if you do it right.
+Trying to use CMYK inks to imitate a Pantone color can be frustrating.
 The same file can look like a different color on one CMYK printer vs. another.
 Because of this, the only way to truly ensure a match is trial and error.
 This can definitely be done, but it depends on if your printer is willing to do it.
 Most likely, the cheap bulk printing websites won’t provide this service, but if you have a vendor with real personal-touch customer service, they can help.
 Be aware that big printing presses are expensive machines that are running constantly, so a lot of printers have a hefty minimum order that doesn’t budge.

 There’s good news: This doesn’t mean you can’t approximate the color in CMYK.
 You definitely can!
 CYMK can get pretty close, there is just no 100% guarantee.